Where: Explore the Los Amigos Biological Field Station

 PLEASE read our FAQs for detailed instructions on how to apply

 This course is organized around several discrete modules in the field of tropical biology and primatology.
 At the start of the course, students begin by learning basic orienteering and navigation skills, while becoming familiar with safety and ethics concerning living and working in the Amazon rainforest.
 Then, accompanied by assigned literature (primary research conducted in the area or at the site itself), the course leads students through a diverse range of topics – ornithology, primatology, herpetology, entomology, mammalogy and botany.
 Along the way, students receive training in a variety of practical skills, such as behavioral observation, radio telemetry, recording and manipulating spatial data, and animal handling.
+Students will also conduct independent projects centered around a topic of their choice (explore previous projects), and learn how to write a proposal, design experiments, conduct research, analyze data, and present their research to the scientists at the field station.
 Finally, we stress at each stage the importance of considering the conservation of this special habitat, and the impact we have on it.

 Other Course Activities: